patheard/blazer-docker/README.md

 1. Create a `.env` based on the `.env.example` and add your Google OAuth2 credentials.
 1. Run `docker-compose up` and access at [http://localhost:8080](http://localhost:8080).

 All routes are protected by Devise, so you'll need to sign in with Google to access Blazer.
-Users that are already signed into their Google account will be automatically signed in to Blazer.
+Users that are already signed into their Google account will be automatically signed in once they've accepted the consent screen.

 ## Notes
 To remove Google Sign-in and use server-side sign-in: